PurpleKingdomGames/indigo-website/indigodocs/development-status.md

 We have a fair idea about things like general graphics [performance and how to squeeze more rendering juice out of it](information/performance.md), but we don't yet have a full view on what issues will emerge on titles that aren't necessarily graphically complex, but include a serious amount of gameplay logic or content.

-A gentle word of caution then: As Indigo has only recently had it's first general release and is "unproven" on games of any serious complexity, we expect that things will need to change as people start to use it in anger.
+A gentle word of caution then: As Indigo has only recently had its first general release and is "unproven" on games of any serious complexity, we expect that things will need to change as people start to use it in anger.
 No doubt we've missed things, and the APIs are not as clear or consistent as we'd like them to be.
 Certainly the documentation needs expansion.
 There's bound to be the odd quirk we haven't noticed yet, or performance issues in scenarios we haven't considered.

 Please consider lending a hand by [reporting or submitting fixes for any issues you come across!](https://github.com/PurpleKingdomGames/indigo/issues)